-C. Credit hours granted will be equivalent to the corresponding course hours in this college.
+- Credit hours granted will be equivalent to the corresponding course hours in this college.
 Partial credit may be granted with the approval of the department chair in whose department the course is offered.

-D. Transferred credits from other institutions will not be included in the calculation of indexes.
+- Transferred credits from other institutions will not be included in the calculation of indexes.

-305.4 Transfer from one degree program to another requires approval of the department chair of the department in which the student is registered as well as approval of the department chair of the department to which the student wishes to transfer.
+305.4 Transfer from one degree program to another requires consultation with the department chair of the department in which the student is registered as well as approval of the department chair of the department to which the student wishes to transfer.
 Such changes must be processed by the end of the fourth week of classes for the current semester.
 Changes after the fourth week will be effective for the subsequent semester.

 305.5 A student may satisfy degree requirements by taking courses at another college and transferring no more than 12 credit hours within a seven-year period after leaving this college.
-This transfer program shall have prior written approval by his/her department chair.
+This transfer program should have prior written approval by his/her department chair.
 Courses transferred in this manner may replace comparable courses already taken at this college, thereby removing such courses from the calculation of index.

 306.1 A challenge credit is a request by a matriculated student to take an examination for course credit in a subject in which he/she has competence.
 The challenge must be approved by the department chair or designee in which the course is offered.
 A student may not challenge a course for which he/she has already earned a final grade at the college.